Abdelrahman Amer

 Working Papers

-Monopsony in Space: Commuting & Labor Market Power (JMP)
+Monopsony in Space: Commuting & Labor Market Power (Job Market Paper)

 Abstract